sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 ## Optional: Adding a security key as an alternate second-factor

-Recent versions of Mastodon allow you to add a security key as a alternate form of a second factor.
-This is totally optional, but I figured I'd cover it.
+Recent versions of Mastodon allow you to add a security key as an alternate form of a second factor.
+This is totally optional, but I figured I'd cover it here.

+### What's a security key?

-Basically, you can also use a physical piece of hardware as your 2nd factor.
+Basically, you can use a physical piece of hardware as your 2nd factor.
 A popular maker of security keys is [Yubikey](https://www.yubico.com/setup/).
 It looks like a thin USB drive you can attach to your key chain.
 Instead of typing in a 6-digit token you see on your phone, you plug your YubiKey into a USB slot on the computer and the YubiKey “sends” a code to Mastodon, proving that the user has the key.
 This method is considered more secure and works even if you don’t have you phone or its battery is dead.

+From a technical perspective, using a security key as a second factor is more secure than an authenticator app, since it's more difficult for an attacker to phish users.

+### Adding a security key as a second factor

-To add a security key as an alternate second-factor for your Mastodon account, head back to the "Two-factor Auth" section of your settings.
+To add a security key as an alternate second factor for your Mastodon account, head back to the "Two-factor Auth" section of your preferences/settings.

 Once you've added an authenticator app as a 2nd factor (see above), you'll "unlock" the ability to add a security key.
 Click "Add".

 ![Security key set up](/img/mastodon-two-factor/7-add-security-key.png)

 Next, you'll be asked to name your security key.
-This is helpful for folks who have multiple security keys (a good idea if their kept in secure but different locations!).
+This is helpful for folks who have multiple security keys (a good idea if they're kept in secure but different locations!).
 Name it whatever you like.

 ![Name your security key](/img/mastodon-two-factor/8-name-security-key.png)